GasInfinity/zitrus/README.md

 ## Why?
 I wanted to learn arm and always wanted to develop 3DS homebrew, also I searched and I haven't found any kind of zig package that doesn't use libctru, so I just started reading a lot and doing things.
 Furthermore, using only zig has a lot of advantages:
 - Really simplified and easy development.
-You don't need complex toolchains, you just need the `zig` executable, that's it!
-(However, obviously it is recommended that you use devkitPRO's tools as I'm sure you'll need them.
-You want to use gdb, don't you?)
+You don't need complex toolchains, you just need the `zig` executable, that's it.
+The tools `zitrus` provides also have no dependencies, they'll work on any platform that zig supports!
+You can still use devkitPRO's binutils if you need.
 - Safety in `Debug` and `ReleaseSafe` modes.
 Zitrus currently uses the `ErrDisp` port to report panics and returned errors.
 The only missing thing is reporting return traces with debugging symbols (Currently only addresses are logged)
 - Really useful and simple build-system (as you've seen the example `build.zig` is really small and makefiles are really arcane)